Moesif/apidocs/source/includes/_postingapi.md

 uri | Required | The full uri, `https://api.com/?query=string` if there is a query string, please keep it as part of uri verb | Required | The http method used, i.e. `GET`, `POST` ip_address | Required | This should be the ip address of the end user headers | Optional | This would be the headers of the original request.
-Again, if this is a user related request, please tag it with `X-Moesif-Tags` with the value `me` body | Optional | This should be the body of the original request.
+Again, if this is a user related request, please tag it with `X-Moesif-Tags` with the value `user` body | Optional | This should be the body of the original request.